Selangor Turf Club

-Selangor Turf Club is a horse-racing track and cricket ground located in Serdang, Selangor, Malaysia.
-It is one of four horse-racing courses in the country; the other two are in Ipoh, Perak, Penang and Kuching, Sarawak.
+Selangor Turf Club (KLKS or SLTC) is a horse-racing track and cricket ground located in Serdang, Selangor, Malaysia.
+It is one of three currently-operating horse-racing courses in the country; the other two being the Perak Turf Club in Ipoh, Perak and the Sarawak Turf Club Kuching, Sarawak.

 History

 Selangor Turf Club was founded in 1896.
 For nearly a century, races were conducted at Ampang Road, which is today the site of Petronas Twin Towers, the world's tallest twin skyscrapers.

 In 1993, the Club relocated to its present site in Serdang while its previous Ampang Road racecourse made way for the KLCC/Petronas Towers project.

 Triple Crown Series

 The Selangor Turf Club Triple Crown race series comprises the three Malaysian Group 1 races run at Selangor throughout the year.